wtraylor/modular_megafauna_model/docs/design.md

 	!include diagrams.iuml!basic_components
 @enduml

+The Modular Megafauna Model was originally within the code base of the LPJ-GUESS ecosystem model.
+In 2019 it was separated into its own library for the following reasons:

+- Model is **reusable** with other vegetation models.
+- Model can be better **tested** in isolation and with continuous integration (CI).
+- More **freedom** to structure the repository and its documentation.
+- The model can be **licensed** and **distributed** independently from LPJ-GUESS.
+- **Memory leaks** can be found more easily since they are not mingled with LPJ-GUESS.

+### Simulation Design

 The basic simulation design is simple:

 - **Herbivores** (\ref Fauna::HerbivoreInterface) are independent entities that interact with their environment.